Stacked Penalized Logistic Regression for Selecting Views in Multi-View Learning: Application to Gene Expression Data

 \section{Application to Gene Expression Data}

 One type of multi-view data occurs in gene expression profiling where genes can be divided into gene sets based on, for example, signaling pathway involvement or cytogenetic position \citep{C1}.
 We base our experiments on the real data examples of \citet{Simon2013} by applying StaPLR and the group lasso to two gene expression data sets: the colitis data of \citet{colitis}, and the breast cancer data of \citet{breastcancer}.
-The colitis data consists of 127 patients: 85 colitis cases (ulcerative colitis or Crohn's disease) and 42 healthy controls.
+The colitis data \citep{colitis} consists of 127 patients: 85 colitis cases (ulcerative colitis or Crohn's disease) and 42 healthy controls.
 For each patient, gene expression data was collected using an Affymetrix HG-U133A microarray, containing 22,283 probe sets.
 We matched this data to the C1 cytogenetic gene sets as available from MSigDB 6.1 \citep{C1}.
 We removed any duplicate probes, any genes not included in the C1 gene sets, and any gene sets for which only a single gene was found in the colitis data.
 Our final feature matrix consisted of 11,761 genes divided across 356 gene sets, with an average of 33 genes per set.
 All expression levels were $\log_2$-transformed, then standardized to zero mean and unit variance.
 In \citet{Simon2013}, the data was randomly split into a training and test set.
 We apply a similar strategy, randomly splitting the data into two parts of roughly equal size, then using a model fitted to one part to predict the other (i.e. 2-fold cross-validation).
+The model fitting includes the selection of all tuning parameters through internal cross-validation loops, and the left-out data is used only for model evaluation.
 Additionally, we repeat this process 50 times to account for variability due to the random partitioning.
 We thus obtain 50 sets of predictions for each of the three methods: $\text{StaPLR}^-$, $\text{StaPLR}^+$, and the group lasso.
 We calculate both classification accuracy (using a cut-off of .5) and AUC.
 Additionally, for each of the $50 \times 2$ fitted models, we record the number of selected views (gene sets) and features (genes).
 The results can be observed in Figure \ref{fig:colitis}.
 All methods have comparable performance in terms of AUC and accuracy, although the group lasso obtains slightly higher median scores than StaPLR.
 However, StaPLR selects fewer views but more features, whereas the group lasso selects more views but fewer features.
 The differences between $\text{StaPLR}^+$ and $\text{StaPLR}^-$ appear negligible.